Halep romps to Osaka rout in Rome

 Halep, a beaten finalist last year, was handed a tough second-round draw against Osaka, who defeated the top seed on her way to victory at Indian Wells earlier this year and saw off Victoria Azarenka in her opening match.

-But the Romanian was in ruthless form on Wednesday as she tore through her opponent, winning 12 games in a row to complete a thrashing in just 59 minutes.
+But the Romanian was in ruthless form on Thursday (AEST) as she tore through her opponent, winning 12 games in a row to complete a thrashing in just 59 minutes.

 With the French Open just around the corner, Halep will see a potential triumph in Rome - the first of her career - as ideal preparation if she can continue in this vein for the rest of the week.